asdacosta/Everything-GitHub/README.md

 | Filename | Discription |
 | -------- | ----------- |

-## Linux Command
+## Shell Command

-The following are the functions of some linux commands.
+The following are the functions of some shell or linux commands.

 | Command | Function |
 | ------- | -------- |